 Any specimens sent from patients suspected or diagnosed of blood borne viral infections, must be identified by using the yellow "biohazard" sticker both on the specimen and on the request form.
-Samples for Covid PCR or from patients with suspected Covid 19 should be placed in a secondary bag for safety and staff alerted.

-11. Requests for extra tests
+Requests for extra tests

 These should be telephoned to the laboratory as soon as possible and a manual request form MUST be sent to confirm the request for the extra test saying "sample already in lab".